 The church has been trying to reconcile couples who God says have no chance at partnership, fellowship, harmony, commonality, and agreement.
 Not to mention that God has forbidden believers to enter into these marriages, “Do not be bound together with unbelievers.”
 And anecdotes of keeping these marriages peacefully together do not pass the muster as it cannot be shown how much more sanctified the believer would have been had they never married or quickly divorced the unbelieving spouse and gotten remarried to a fellow believer as scripture prescribes.

-As it currently stands, the church has effectively deemed as outcasts all of its unequally yoked members who have gone through a marital divorce when what it should have been doing was casting out the wicked condition of being unequally yoked from its churches.
+As it currently stands, the church has effectively deemed as outcasts all of its unequally yoked members who have gone through a marital divorce when what it should have been doing was eradicating the wicked condition of being unequally yoked.
 They failed to mark as wicked the condition of being unequally yoked, and they succeeded at demonizing brothers and sisters who have not only been cleansed by the blood of our Lord Jesus Christ, but who have also taken the difficult step of repenting of their unequally yoked marriage.
-Had the church focused upon the condition of being bound together with unbelievers rather than focusing upon the symptoms of these marriages it would have far more effectively prevented a significant percentage of these marriages.
+Had the church focused upon the condition of being bound together with unbelievers rather than focusing upon the symptoms of these marriages it would have far more effectively prevented a significant percentage of these marriages from taking place at all.
 Had the church effectively shamed the practice of marrying outside the kingdom of God rather than celebrating such marriages after the stubborn members of the church entered into them, the unequally yoked pandemic within the body of Christ would have never taken place.
 The church would have been so much the better for having followed God’s path, and untold numbers of God’s children could have avoided entire lifetimes of the evil influence of godless spouses.

-The church is finding out how this proper approach would have worked as it applies it to the homosexual marriage issue.
+The church is finding out how this biblical approach would have worked as it applies it to the homosexual marriage issue.
 When a church follows God’s precepts, whole families will leave the church in order to support their homosexual family member.
-While they think they are demonstrating love for a family member bent on sin they merely succeed at cementing their loved one in their sinful condition against God.
-In so doing, these family members should feel the pain of separation from the body of Christ when they stand up for an unrepentant family member over the bible and the church.
-They should sense a tug toward the world and away from God for choosing an unrepentant family member over obedience to the word of God.
-Jesus said he came not to bring peace but to divide families.
+While these families think they are demonstrating love for a family member bent on sin they merely succeed at cementing their loved one into their reprobate condition.
+In so doing, these family members should feel the pain of separation from the body of Christ.
+They should sense a tug toward the world and away from God for choosing an unrepentant family member over obedience to the Word of God and fellowship with the family of God.
+Jesus said he came not to bring peace but a sword that would divide families.
 Why?
-Because some would prove to be children of God and others would remain children of Satan.
-This will inevitably drive a wedge between even the closest of family members.
-Every regenerate soul has felt this separation take place.
-Therefore, the absence of this separation clearly indicates that regeneration has not taken place for the family members uniting over an issue of sin.
+Because some would prove to be children of God while others would remain children of Satan.
+This inevitably drives a wedge between even the closest of family members.
+Every regenerate soul has felt the rejection of this separation.
+Every regenerate soul has felt the familial attachment die with unrepentant family members.

 The church can still get this right.
 The church must get this right.
 God says, “Do not be bound together with unbelievers.”